bartosz-maciaszek/wordclock/README.md

 Word Clock inspired by http://qlocktwo.com

-This is jQuery plugin to display a fancy clock like the one ad http://qlocktwo.com.
+This is jQuery plugin to display a fancy clock like the one at http://qlocktwo.com.

 Usage
 =====